 Once you’ve reinstalled the game and uPlay, sign in, point out to Far Cry 5 directory (you won’t need to download the game anew), and start the game.

 That’s it.
-In case you have any alternative solution or questions concerning the Granite error on Far Cry 5, feel free to share them with us in the comments section below.
+In case you have any alternative solutions or questions concerning the Granite error on Far Cry 5, feel free to share them with us in the comments section below.

 RELATED STORIES YOU SHOULD CHECK OUT: